Practice 04 · Labs & Prototyping

 Two-week Discovery Sprints

-Focused, fixed-scope, fixed-price sprints designed around the riskiest single assumption.
-End state is working code and a verdict, not a deck.
+Focused, fixed-scope, fixed-price sprints built around your riskiest single assumption.
+You end with working code and a verdict, not a deck.

 AI proof-of-concepts

-End-to-end AI workflow built against real data, scored against a real eval.
-Answers: does this approach actually work for our problem?
+End-to-end AI workflow built against your real data, scored against a real eval.
+Answers one question: does this approach actually work for your problem?

 MVP architecture spikes

-Technical feasibility studies for SaaS platforms or marketplaces, data model, integrations, scaling shape, before committing to a full build.
+Technical feasibility studies for SaaS platforms or marketplaces, data model, integrations, scaling shape, before you commit to a full build.

 Investor demo builds

-Polished, working demos for fundraising, the experience an investor will see, built on real (or realistically simulated) data.
+Polished, working demos for fundraising: the exact experience your investor will see, built on real (or realistically simulated) data.
 Not a Figma walkthrough.

 Build / no-build verdicts

-Every sprint ends with a written verdict, build, don't build, build differently.
-Including the reasoning, the risks we identified, and the next decision point.
+Every sprint ends with a written verdict: build, don't build, or build differently.
+You also get the reasoning, the risks we found, and your next decision point.

 Working software, not slide decks